Is Spiko Safe?

 • Spiko tokenizes money market funds backed by US and EU Treasury bills — while the underlying assets are low-risk, the tokenization layer introduces smart contract, custody, and regulatory surface area that traditional T-bill investors don't face.

-• Regulatory concentration risk: Spiko is authorized solely by France's AMF.
-A change in French or EU regulatory posture toward tokenized securities could force restructuring or halt operations.
+• Regulatory concentration has eased with MiFID investment management status (Jan 2026) enabling EU-wide distribution, but Spiko still operates under a single regulatory framework — a change in EU posture toward tokenized securities could force restructuring or halt operations.

-• Custodian single point of failure: CACEIS (Credit Agricole subsidiary) serves as sole custodian.
+• Custodian single point of failure: CACEIS (Credit Agricole subsidiary) serves as sole custodian for core funds.
 A custodian failure or operational disruption would block redemptions and impair fund access.

 How Spiko Compares to Peers

-See the full RWA sector leaderboard or the Spiko vs VanEck Treasury Fund comparison.
+See the full RWA sector leaderboard or the Spiko vs Ethena USDtb comparison.

 Common Questions about Spiko

 Plain-English answers based on Spiko's scores across Hindenrank's 8 risk dimensions.
-The highest-scoring (riskiest) dimension is Regulatory Risk (8/10).
+The highest-scoring (riskiest) dimension is Scale Exposure (7/10).

 Has Spiko ever been hacked or exploited?